 -

-The path provides breathtaking sceneries of snow peaks, rivers and valleys.
+The path provides breathtaking scenery of snow peaks, rivers, and valleys.

 -